samcorcos/recEngine/README.md

   })
 ```

-Most of the logic comes from https://gist.github.com/methodin/1561824
+Much of the logic comes from https://gist.github.com/methodin/1561824